sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 ```
 ### **Analysis**

-#### Buying the weapon
+#### Buying items

-This code checks if the item is not bought and maxed and .
-Then it checks wheather the weapon is the current weapon or if it the shield upgrade, if it is the current weapon it wont take any curcits and re buy the weapon and the shield will be bought in the below stament.
-It then takes away the weapons cost and resets the upgradings punishing the player but giving them a chance to go back.
-This code could have also be done through a for loop but this was not done as it does not save enough lines to be worth sacrficing readiblity.
+This code checks if the item is not bought and maxed and if it is the NPC wont take any curcits.
+If it isnt bought or maxed it takes the dictonary value of the price and then deducts that many circuits from the players current amount if there is not eenough curcits nothing will happen as well.
+The reason that the health is in a diffrent dictonary is due to animation sizes for the sprites.
+Prefrabley these diffrent items would be in the same dictonary or instead a list which then would loop through to deduct prices.
+Alternativly the shop system could have run through signals that would add items to a list and when the signal is activated other items in the list could have been altered but this was not done due to time constraints.

 **Code Upgrading and Evolving Example**
 ```
-func _on_range_pressed():
+func _on_range_pressed(): #evolves if requirment met (maxed) to desired weapon
 	$Shop/Label.text="Current Curcits "+str(Global.curcits)
 	if Global.upgrades[0]["Range"] !=5 and Global.curcits>24:
 		Global.curcits-=25